aryan-rb-singh/YouTube-Transcript-QA-RAGBOT-with-Memory/README.md

-# 🎥 YouTube Transcript Question Answering with Mistral & FAISS
+# 🎥 YouTube Transcript Question Answering RAGBOT with Memory using PPLX

 This project is an end-to-end pipeline that lets users **ask questions about YouTube videos** using the **video transcript as context**, powered by **LangChain**, **Mistral LLM**, **FAISS**, and **HuggingFace embeddings**.
 It showcases how to integrate retrieval-based systems with large language models for accurate, grounded answers.